 Name Date

-Current Rank Department
+Current t Rank Department

-Evaluation Form for period through
+Evaluat tion Form for period through

-PURPOSE & INSTRUCTIONS
+PURPO OSE & INSTRUCTIONS

-The purpose of the self-evaluation document shall be to promote professional growth and to help provide a basis for the review of performance of the teaching faculty and librarians.
+• rpose of the self-evaluation document shall be to promote review of performance of the teaching faculty and libraria

-Evaluation to be used for (Check all that apply):
+Evaluat tion to be used for (Check all that apply):

-- 1. Effectiveness and self-improvement
+1 .
+Effectiveness and self-improvement

-- 2. Promotion to
+2 2.
+Promotion to

-- 3. Reappointment to a year term
+3 Reappointment to a year term

-- 4. Continuing appointment
+4 .
+Continuing appointment

-Criteria listed are meant to be illustrative not definitive (refer to Faculty Handbook for Criteria for Reappointment, Continuing Appointment, and Promotion).
-Faculty should seek to include as many of the evaluation criteria as are applicable and add lines for any other criteria to be considered.
-APPC recommends a minimum of ten (10) criteria spread across the three (3) categories, with no less than four (4) in the Teaching/Librarianship category and two (2) in each of the others.

-Each criterion chosen must be documented in writing and given a rating of HE, E, or ME.
-Use additional pages as necessary but do not exceed ten (10) pages of narrative for each category.
-Add an appendix of items referenced in your documentation and included in your folder.
+Reappoi evaluation minimum Teaching Each cri pages as listed are meant to be illustrative not definitive (refer to Facultintment, Continuing Appointment, and Promotion).
+Faculty shoon criteria as are applicable and add lines for any other criteria m of ten (10) criteria spread across the three (3) categories, wig/Librarianship category and two (2) in each of the others.
+Atterion chosen must be documented in writing and given a ration and included in your folder. ould seek to include as many of the to be considered.
+APPC recommends a th no less than four (4) in the ag of HE, E, or ME.
+Use additional

-DEFINITIONS FOR RATINGS (Only the following ratings should be used):
+DEFINI ITIONS FOR RATINGS (Only the following ratings should be used):

-- HE Highly Effective Often exceeds the performance expectations. - E Effective Generally meets performance expectations.
-Employee may exceed expectations or needs improvement in some areas.
-Performance is at the expected and usual level. - ME Minimally Effective Does not always meet expectations.
-Immediate and substantive improvement in performance is required.
+HE Highly Effective - Often exceeds the performance expecta tions.

+E Effective - Generally meets performance expectations.
+En needs improvement in some areas.
+Performance is at the

+ME Minimally Effective - Does not always meet expectations. improvement in performance is required.
+Immediate and substantive